Somerset

 Somerset features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.1% of all households, including 20.7% couples with children, 31.7% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 34.9%, with lone person households at 32.8% and group households comprising 2.2%.
-The median household size is 2.2 people, which is smaller than the Rest of Tas. average of 2.3.
+Family households constitute 65.1% of all households, including 20.7% couples with children, 31.7% couples without children, and 12.2% single parent families.
+Non-family households comprise the remaining 34.9%, with lone person households at 32.8% and group households at 2.2%.
+The median household size is 2.2 people, smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households